demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

    3. All file types are forwarded.

+## Using polling
+The `polling` argument was added in XSOAR 6.2.0.
+It enables to handle of jobs related commands in a single command, foregoing the need to use genericPolling based playbooks.

 ## Known Limitations
 * Maximum commit queue length is 3.
 Running numerous Panorama commands simultaneously might cause errors.
 * After you run `panorama-create-` commands and the object is not committed, the `panorama-edit` commands or `panorama-get` commands might not run correctly.